The BBC has acquired the UK rights to Picnic At Hanging Rock, a new Australian mini-series based on the classic novel.

 Natalie Dormer (Game of Thrones, The Tudors) stars as Hester Appleyard, the enigmatic Headmistress of Appleyard College.

 The English actress commented: “I’m excited that the BBC Two is bringing this magical reimagining of an Australian classic to the UK audience.
 It’s is a collaboration of which I’m very proud to be a part.”

 Sue Deeks, BBC Head of Programme Acquisition, added: “This stylistically bold and atmospheric take on Picnic At Hanging Rock – led by one of Britain’s most exciting actors, Natalie Dormer – will be irresistible both to fans of the classic novel and to those coming to this mysterious story for the first time.”

-Picnic At Hanging Rock will air on BBC Two later this year.
+Picnic At Hanging Rock will air on BBC Two on Wednesday nights from 11 July.